DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 Paraphrased incorporation.
 Detect cases where committee counsel rewrote, restructured, or combined provisions from multiple sources into new language that the deterministic layer cannot match.
 Surface the semantic near-misses that strict textual comparison alone would miss.

 Semantic outliers within bills.
-Identify provisions that are semantically distant from everything else in their bill—potential riders, late-stage insertions from unrelated policy domains, or conference additions that fall outside the bill's original scope.
+Identify provisions that are semantically distant from everything else in their bill—potential riders (unrelated provisions added to secure a vote), late-stage insertions from unrelated policy domains, or conference additions that fall outside the bill's original scope.

 Semantic distance between stages.
 Measure how much a bill's meaning changes between committee text and conference text.
 Quantify the semantic divergence that conference committees introduce, at the provision level, across the full legislative record.

 Policy demand mapping.
-When many bills introduce semantically similar provisions but none advance, the density of attempts signals latent policy demand.
+When many bills introduce semantically similar provisions but none advance, the density of attempts signals latent policy demand (repeated introductions of similar ideas that never find a path to enactment).
 Estimate whether that demand is likely to find a vehicle based on historical absorption patterns and current legislative conditions.

 Historical analogue matching.
 For any provision currently moving through Congress, identify its closest semantic analogues in the historical record—provisions that said something similar, in similar structural positions, under similar congressional conditions—and observe what happened to them.

-Semantic proximity is a signal, not a finding.
+The epistemic boundary is strict: semantic proximity is a signal, not a finding.
 It suggests where to look; it does not establish influence or authorship.
 Structural truth remains grounded in authoritative XML and deterministic validation.
+Embeddings serve retrieval and prediction but never establish lineage or modify structural truth.
 The embedding layer expands what can be asked without altering what is known.

 The database reconstructs the structure through which legislative power operates.
 Different audiences encounter that structure differently.